utsaslab/crashmonkey/docs/Ace.md

       * `-l` - Sequence length of the workload, i.e., the number of core file-system operations in the workload.
       * `-n` - If True, provides an additional level of nesting to the file set.
 Adds a directory `A/C` and two files `A/C/foo` and `A/C/bar` to the set of files.
       * `-d` - Demo workload.
 If true, simply restricts the workload space to test two file-system operations `link` and `fallocate`, allowing the persistence of used files only.
 The file set is also restricted to just `foo` and `A/bar`
 			* `-t` - The type of test to generate.
-Should one of 'crashmonkey' and 'xfstest'.
+Should be one of 'crashmonkey', 'xfstest', and 'xfstest-concise'.
 If unspecified, the adapter will default to 'crashmonkey'.

 ___
 ### Generalizing Ace ###